joedski/musings/Highcharts/Highcharts and Matomo/Journal 0-0 - Replacing Matomo's Visitor Map Widgets.md

 - This has to be done every time we show a chart.
 - This can't be done until after the first render.

 This introduces a 1-frame delay to showing the data itself.
-Far better would be to have that data already calculated.
-Since it's lat/lon, it's not beholden to any one particular rendering or projection.
+Far better would be to have that data already calculated, since it's not likely countries are to change their lat/long appreciably in any reasonable timescale.
+Since it's lat/lon, it's also not beholden to any one particular rendering or projection.